QubesOS/qubes-doc/customization/dispvm-customization.md

 qvm-prefs <sys-VMName> provides_network true
 ~~~

-Next, set the old `sys-firewall` autostart to false, and update any VMs that referenced the old one to instead point to the new.
+Next, set the old `sys-firewall` autostart to false, and update any references to the old one to instead point to the new.
 For example, with `qvm-prefs work netvm sys-firewall2`.

 To create one with a PCI device attached such as for `sys-net` or `sys-usb`, use the additional commands as follows.